Stannieman/HomeCloud/Components.md

 # Components
-For each component there is a directory that contains the *Dockerfile* and all scripts
+For each component there is a directory that contains a few scripts and required config files.
-and other files required to build and run the component.

-## Building the components
-Each component has a *build<area>.sh* script that should be used to build the *Docker* image:
-`cd HomeCloud/Component`
-`chmod +x build.sh`
+## Installing and configuring a component
+A component is installed by running its install script:
-`sudo ./build.sh`
+`sudo ./HomeCloud/Component/install.sh`
-For simplicity the images are not published to a registry and there is no versioning.

-To get an image on the host OS just checkout this *Git* repository there and build the required components from scratch.
+It will install all required packages and copy a template config file called *Component.hcconfig* to the */ComponentConfigs* directory.

+After the installation is completed you can make changes to the config file.

+## Removing a component
+A component can be disabled by simply removing the installed config file or changing its file extension.

-Updating a component is done in the same way.
+## Updating a component

-## Running the components
+All component packages are updated using apt.
+This will happen during weekly maintenance ([Host/Weekly maintenance.md](<./Host/Weekly maintenance.md>)).

-Create a directory for the component in */docker*:
+## Running a component
-`sudo mkdir /docker/Component`

-Place the *docker-compose.yml* file in it:
+To run a single component run its start script:
-`sudo cp HomeCloud/Component/docker-compose.yml /docker/Component`
+`sudo ./HomeCloud/Component/start.sh`

-Change any environment variables like passwords in this file if needed:
+Stopping it can be done with its stop script:
-`sudo vim /docker/Component/docker-compose.yml`
+`sudo ./HomeCloud/Component/stop.sh`

-Next stop all running containers:
-`sudo docker stop $(sudo docker ps -q)`

-Finally start all components again usign the *start<area>.sh* script:
+The main start script will start all installed components automatically.
-`sudo HomeCloud/Host/start.sh`
-This will recursively find all *docker-compose.yml* files in */docker* and start them.
-Enter the storage password when asked.